 Where is the best place to execute this strategy?
-It depends — on your requirements, your finances and your tolerance for adventure.
-Here is a sampling of the best places recommended by retirement gurus.
+It depends on your requirements, finances and tolerance for adventure.

 1. Cayo, Belize